How to Change From Film to Digital Photography

 Well, for me, those days have now gone forever.

-I'm retiring off my old Ricoh KR-5 35mm film Camera gear and switching over completely to Digital.
+I'm retiring my old Ricoh KR-5 35mm film Camera gear and switching over completely to Digital.

 Kodachrome: Going...
 Going...
 Gone!
 Forever.

-I've decide to do this because, after being produced for many years, Kodak has announced that it is ending production of Kodachrome.
+I've decided to do this because, after being produced for many years, Kodak has announced that it is ending production of Kodachrome.

-Kodak says that the brand 'Kodachrome' was originally launched in 1935, fast becoming the most popular and successful colour films of all time, famous for its long lasting and rich colours.
+Kodak says that the brand 'Kodachrome' was originally launched in 1935, fast becoming the most popular and successful color films of all time, famous for its long lasting and rich colors.